-The Trust will seek to meet its objective by investing in domestic and foreign common stocks of companies that MS&Co.
-Research believes as having the "Best Business Models" globally.
+The Trust will seek to meet its objective by investing in domestic and foreign common stocks of companies that Morgan Stanley & Co.
+LLC Research ("MS&Co.
+Research") believes may benefit from their enablement and/or adoption of artificial intelligence ("AI").
 Certain of the foreign issuers in the Trust are represented by American Depositary Receipts ("ADRs"), some of which are also issuers located in emerging markets.

-The Sponsor, Morgan Stanley Smith Barney LLC, developed the Trust's portfolio based on a list of securities published by MS&Co.
-Research in a January 14, 2025 report titled "Launching Global Best Business Models Version 5" (the "Report").
-Your financial professional will provide you with a copy of the Report upon request.
+The Sponsor, Morgan Stanley Smith Barney LLC, developed the Trust's portfolio by drawing certain securities from a subset of securities highlighted by MS&Co.
+Research in a January 6, 2025 report titled "Uncovering Alpha in AI's Rate of Change" (the "Report"), which builds upon MS&Co.
+Research's two previous AI-related reports (each an "AI Report").
+Your financial professional will provide you with a copy of the Reports upon request.
 MS&Co.
-Research is a unit of MS&Co. that provides timely, in-depth analysis of global economies, policy, markets, industries and companies.
+Research is a unit of Morgan Stanley & Co.
+LLC that provides timely, in-depth analysis of global economies, policy, markets, industries and companies.